 - Machine Learning by Andrew Ng - This course covers the basics of the methods I have briefly mentioned above.
 It has received high praise from individuals who have participated.
 It is probably best watched as a companion to reading ISL or ESL given above.

-- Neural Networks for Machine Learning by Geoffrey Hinton - This course focuses primarily on neural networks, which have a long history of association with quantitative finance.
+- Neural Networks fand Deep Learning by deeplearning.ai - This course focuses primarily on neural networks, which have a long history of association with quantitative finance.
 If you wish to specifically concentrate on this area, then this course is worth taking a look at, in conjunction with a solid textbook on the area.

 In the next article in the series we will be considering the topics of non-linear machine learning, mathematical optimisation, exchanges/market microstructure, portfolio theory and computer programming - all necessary areas of study for a prospective quantitative trading researcher.